Bernard Coard: Revolution

 In January 1974, Coard returned to Grenada, which was then in the midst of a popular uprising against the government of Prime Minister Eric Gairy.
 Coard became active in Grenadian politics.
 He joined the New Jewel Movement (NJM), the left-wing organization co-founded by his childhood friend Maurice Bishop.
 Coard ran for and won a parliamentary seat in St. George's in the 1976 elections.

-The NJM, led by Bishop, successfully carried out a bloodless coup against Eric Gairy's government on 13 March 1979.
+The NJM, led by Bishop, successfully carried out a largely bloodless coup against Eric Gairy's government on 13 March 1979.
 The radio station, military barracks and police stations were targeted.
 Before long, the revolutionaries had control of the entire island.
 The NJM then announced the temporary suspension of the constitution and parliamentary rule.

 Influenced by Marxists such as Daniel Ortega and Fidel Castro, Bishop established the People's Revolutionary Government (PRG) of Grenada with himself as Prime Minister.
 Aid from Cuba allowed the PRG to build Point Salines International Airport, a new international airport with a 10000 ft runway.
 In 1980, Coard headed a delegation to Moscow to formalize Grenada's relations with the Soviet Union.

 Removal and murder of Bishop

-Bernard Coard served as the PRG's Minister of Finance, Trade and Industry, as well as the Deputy Prime Minister under Bishop.
+Bernard Coard served as the PRG's Minister of Finance, Trade and Industry, as well as the Deputy Prime Minister of Grenada under Bishop.

 In a factional challenge to Bishop's leadership, Coard ordered Bishop to be placed under house arrest on 13 October 1983, and Coard took control of the government.
 As word spread of Bishop's confinement, large demonstrations broke out across the island, including one in the capital that freed Bishop from house arrest.
 He and the demonstrators made their way to the army headquarters at Fort Rupert (known today as Fort George).
 However, Bishop and seven others, including several PRG cabinet ministers, were killed soon thereafter, under unclear circumstances, by firing squad in the Fort Rupert courtyard.
 Coard's reign did not last long.
 He was quickly ousted by General Hudson Austin, who nominally ruled the country for six days.

 Just after the 1983 United States invasion of Grenada, Coard, along with his wife Phyllis, Selwyn Strachan, John Ventour, Liam James and Keith Roberts, were arrested.